 The weekly RavenCast interviews challenge “us vs. them” thinking with new perspectives on the issues that divide us.
 Hear from knowledgeable guests and join live with your questions and comments.
 Can’t join live?
 Watch or listen to the recordings at your convenience.

-Playwright Christopher Shinn joins Reverend Adam Ericksen to Reveal Truth in the Theatre – April 27, 2017 at noon CT
+Playwright Christopher Shinn joins Reverend Adam Ericksen to Reveal Truth in the Theatre – April 27, 2017

 Dr. Benjamin L Corey and Reverend Adam Ericksen Discuss the Resurrection – April 20, 2017

 Dr. Benjamin L. Corey and Reverend Adam Ericksen discussed the radical implications of the Resurrection.

 Suzanne Ross and Reverend Adam Ericksen on Making a Fool of Satan: Wisdom From the Cross – April 13, 2017

 Suzanne Ross and the Reverend Adam Ericksen engage in a Holy Week exploration of how Jesus defeated Satan on the Cross.

 Dr. Martha Reineke on Disgust, Outrage and Donald Trump – April 6, 2017